jpinedaa/story-collab-ai/README.md

 ## Narravive
-Narravive is an app that brings organic stories to life through collaborative writing rules.
-Create story elements as story cards and watch the narrative unfold as different agents control various characters.
-You can let the agents run independently, or you can choose which characters to control yourself.
-Collaborate with other humans or agents in any way you desire.
-The future of storytelling is distributed and asynchronous.
-Truly living stories reside in Narravive.
-Multiple agents collaborating allow for the emergence of complex narratives.
+Narravive is an app that breathes life into stories through collaborative writing.
+Using story cards, you can craft rich narratives as various agents take control of different characters.
+Whether you let the agents operate independently or choose to guide characters yourself, you can seamlessly collaborate with both humans and AI agents.
+Narravive transforms storytelling into a distributed and asynchronous experience, allowing complex narratives to emerge organically from the interplay of multiple contributors.

 ### Getting Started